lonacluka/hp_840_g6_hackintosh/README.md

 - Since SMBIOS changed - CPU also changed from CP00 to PR00, so had to modify SSDT-PLUG for PR00
 - Fixed sound - ALC215 layout-id 18 for HP 830 G6 thanks to 965987400abc
 - Fixed display backlight control with SSDT-PNLF-CFL.aml
-- iGPU patching for Whiskey Lake UHD620 with the help from a reddit/hackintosh post by forgotten hero, added some more atributes that fixed external HDMI and DP output from HP UltraSlim dock and wake from sleep issues
+- iGPU patching for Whiskey Lake UHD620 with the help from a reddit/hackintosh post by @LGariv (https://www.reddit.com/r/hackintosh/comments/hu46xm/fix_hdmi_port_and_possibly_others_not_working_on/), added some more device atributes that fixed external HDMI and DP output from HP UltraSlim dock and wake from sleep issues
 - Created new USBPorts.kext (since different SMBIOS changed USB mappings) using Hackintool.
 Works great with HP UltraSlim dock USB's and doesn't break sleep
 - Created custom CPUFriend based on Fewt's fork of CPUFriendFriend, using MacBook Air values for better battery life
 - Added SSDT-XOSI for trackpad fix (not using @Joaotcs/kecinzer patches since it didn't work for this trackpad)